What Do TFSI, TDI, and Other Engine Badges Mean on Cars?

 TGDi Meaning

 TGDi stands for Turbocharged Gasoline Direct Injection.
-It’s Hyundai and Kia’s version of turbo petrol technology, offering a balance of performance and efficiency.
+This is Hyundai and Kia’s turbo petrol engine technology.

-If you’re comparing efficient turbo petrol cars, take a look at Hyundai car leasing and Kia car leasing.
+If you’re comparing turbo petrol engines, you can view Hyundai car leasing and Kia car leasing options.

 VVTi Meaning